What is it that your company values most?

 Yes, core values can evolve as a business grows and the market changes.
 While the foundational principles often remain, how they are expressed and prioritized might shift to align with new strategies, market demands, or changes in company culture.
 It’s important for businesses to regularly review and possibly update their core values to ensure ongoing relevance and alignment with their goals.

 Core values play a crucial role in hiring by attracting candidates who share similar values and are more likely to thrive in the company culture.
-In terms of performance, they provide a framework for evaluating how well employees’ actions and attitudes align with the company’s ethos.
+In terms of performance, they provide a framework for evaluating how well employees’ actions and attitudes align with the company or organization’s values and ethos.
 This alignment can lead to higher job satisfaction, better teamwork, and improved overall performance.

 Core values can be woven into marketing strategies by creating campaigns that reflect them and communicate them through brand messaging.
 They can guide marketing materials’ tone, style, and content, ensuring consistency and authenticity.
 This approach resonates with target audiences who share similar values, thereby building stronger customer relationships.